-Little brown myotis, a type of bat, is a migrant species with a limited distribution in Study Zone 3 (Map 1) and beyond.
+Little brown myotis, a type of bat, is a migrant species with a limited distribution in the Keeyask region.
 Little brown myotis appear to be sparse and have limited potential to breed in the region.
 As such, Project effects on this species were anticipated to be limited to none.
-However, many species of myotis are experiencing rapid population declines in eastern North America because of white-nose syndrome (Pseudogymnoascus destructans), a fungus that affects hibernating bats (Cryan et al. 2013; Committee on the Status of Endangered Wildlife in Canada [COSEWIC] 2013).
-The species is now listed as Endangered under the federal Species at Risk Act and The Endangered Species and Ecosystems Act of Manitoba.
-Due to their status as a species at risk, a monitoring program, as outlined in Section 6.5.3 of the TEMP, was developed to verify whether there is a population in Study Zone 3 and if so, how it might be affected by the Project.
+However, many bat species are experiencing rapid population declines in eastern North America because of white-nose syndrome (Pseudogymnoascus destructans), a fungus that affects them during hibernation (Cryan et al. 2013; Committee on the Status of Endangered Wildlife in Canada [COSEWIC] 2013).
+Little brown myotis is now listed as Endangered under the federal Species at Risk Act and The Endangered Species and Ecosystems Act of Manitoba.
+Due to its status as a species at risk, a monitoring program, as outlined in Section 6.5.3 of the TEMP, was developed to verify whether a population is present in Study Zone 3 and if so, how it might be affected by the Project.
 In accordance with the TEMP, if little brown myotis are detected in sufficient numbers, a long-term population monitoring program for verifying the EIS predictions will be designed.